-The project Services for Electro-mechanical Care Agencies (SELEMCA) is about establishing a trans-disciplinary design theory of human-android interaction by investigating the human affective system and emotion regulation.
+The project Services for Electro-mechanical Care Agencies (SELEMCA) was about establishing a trans-disciplinary design theory of human-android interaction by investigating the human affective system and emotion regulation.

 The increasing demand for care services for the elderly and those with mental health disorders cannot be solved by productivity improvements alone.
 Many of this group are hospitalized or residents of care centres and nursing homes.
 This target group requires intensive care-giving, administrative care, as well as physical, cognitive and psychological support.

-Teams from 5 universities and industry partners are working together to address the questions:
+Teams from 5 universities and industry partners worked together to address these questions:

 - How do business and product service innovations with regard to Caredroids lead to better return on investment, higher effectiveness and customer satisfaction in the healthcare domain?